philmcneely/playwright-ai-framework/README.md

-# Generic Playwright AI Test Framework
+# Playwright Python AI Test Framework

 A comprehensive test automation framework built with Python, Playwright, and AI-powered healing capabilities.
 This framework provides a robust foundation for web application testing with intelligent test failure analysis and automated recovery.